A blog by Ronny Allan

 It’s known that the lower grades of Neuroendocrine Tumours (NETs) have fairly good outlooks but there are still many factors at play, including stage, primary location, grade and differentiation, functional/non-functional, pre-existing comorbidities, access to the latest diagnostic and therapy options, even age is a factor.
 It’s difficult to find another person who has had the same experience in diagnosis, treatment plan and outcome.
 It’s a fact that despite similar diagnostics, some die sooner than others and that is always sad.
 At the time of diagnosis, most people with lower grade NETs don’t really understand that.
 They are just like any other cancer patient being told they have a life-threatening disease and life is about to get difficult.

 So here is a fact and a confession.
 For the first few years, I worried about dying well before my time.
 I thought about funerals, I thought about services, I even started to think about what music should be used.
-I cried at these thoughts, more than once.
+I cried at those thoughts, more than once.

 I offer you 3 key messages if you feel like this (…..and these are in hindsight):